 What Pinterest has got is need-based positioning.
 It provides users who use the network to buy new things.
 It was a photo-based business model which then moved to the activities like sharing some creative arts, interior designs, and fashion ideas.

 Like the other companies, Pinterest also would have tried to move in many segments but is choose not to and was stuck to its core competency of driving the value from an image-based design.
 This has also driven the other market of advertising and branding.

-Pinterest not only made revenue but crossed $100 million in 2015 which then went up to grow by $300 million in 2016 a three-fold increase.
-Pinterest has created a lucrative environment serving a specific need and found opportunities in the similar segment
+Pinterest not only made revenue but crossed $100 million in 2015, which then went up to grow by $300 million in 2016, a three-fold increase.
+Pinterest has created a lucrative environment serving a specific need and found opportunities in a similar segment.